haskellweekly/haskellweekly/data/newsletter/issue-265.markdown

   > An Applicative is short for a strong lax monoidal functor or some people might call it an Applicative Functor.

 - [Module Organization Guidelines](https://haskellweekly.news/episode/46.html) by Haskell Weekly Podcast
   > Should you organize modules vertically or horizontally?
-This week we take a look at another article by Gabriel Gonzalez, this time about organizing projects and packages.
+This week we take a look at another article by Gabriella Gonzalez, this time about organizing projects and packages.

 ## Show & tell